- Pranayama Meaning

 In this text, The energy of Prana (pranic energy) also equated with the energy of the sun.
 This is the reason, with austerity or tapas (by yogic practices) body is able to generate heat in the body (like sun energy).

 2. Bhagavad Gita

-The practice of Pranayama is also described in different verses of Bhagavad Gita.
-Bhagavad Gita 7elaborates nature of inhaling & exhaling breaths.
-It also describes how restraining over these two breaths can help one to flow awareness in deepening level.
-Bhagavad Gita chapter 5 highlights how one can control the five senses, mind and intellect by practicing pranayama.
+Bhagavad Gita 6 elaborates nature of inhaling & exhaling breaths.
+It also describes how controlling inhale and exhale can help one to flow awareness at a deep level.
+Bhagavad Gita chapter 5 highlights how one can control the five senses, mind, and intellect by practicing pranayama.

 3. Maitrayaniya Upanishad

 Maitrayaniya Upanishad 7 composed around 4th century BCE, highlights Pranayama at the first step in the six-fold yoga path.